- Herbert, M, human resources manager, AC Nielsen New Zealand, Careers New Zealand interview, June 2015.

 - ask set questions on the survey questionnaire

-- write down the answers on a survey form or computer
+- record the answers on a survey form, computer or tablet

-- keep a record of the interview to hand to the survey supervisor.
+- keep a record of the interview for the survey supervisor.

 Skills and knowledge